rafaelmardojai/firefox-gnome-theme/README.md

 This is a bunch of CSS code to make Firefox look closer to GNOME's native apps.

-This theme is supposed to work with current supported Firefox releases:

-- Firefox 76
-- Firefox 68 ESR
-- Firefox 77 Beta
-- Firefox 78 Nightly

 ## Installation

 ### Installation script